darksos34/react-spring-boot-restful-api-jpa-postgresql/readme.md

 Welcome developer.
-This is the first tutorial in developing your first Web Application with **React and Spring Boot**.<br />
+This is the second tutorial in developing your Web Application connecting PostgreSQL with your**.<br />
 Moving forward, we will use this repository as starting point for any further repositories which we will post here on GitHub.<br />
 <br />
 ### What is React?